 Publish Original Research and Data

 Original research — surveys, industry studies, market analyses, or compiled data that does not exist elsewhere — is the most reliable link magnet in existence.
-When you are the primary source for a statistic or finding, every site that cites that data has to link to you.
+When you are the primary source for a statistic or finding, every site that cites that data must link to you.
 Even a small-scale survey of 200 customers in your niche, if it reveals genuinely interesting findings, can attract dozens of editorial links from publications looking for citable data.
 This strategy requires upfront investment but compounds for years.
+It is also the content type most likely to be cited in Google AI Overviews and other AI search responses — specific, sourced, verifiable claims from a named, trusted source are exactly what AI systems extract and surface.
+As we cover in our post on content that earns authority vs content that fills calendars, original research is the investment that produces compounding returns.

 Create Comprehensive Resource Content